Voyages et Avantures de Jaques Massé.

 The Australians are obsessed with mining

-First edition (Rosenberg edition 'A'), of this important imaginary voyage to Australia: a 'landmark' in the development of the French voyage novel (Atkinson).
-Friederich comments that the importance of mining and irrigation to the Australians makes it the only work 'to foreshadow what has actually come to pass in modern Australia'.
+First edition (Rosenberg edition 'A'), of this important imaginary voyage to Australia: a "landmark" in the development of the French voyage novel (Atkinson).
+Friederich comments that the importance of mining and irrigation to the Australians makes it the only work "to foreshadow what has actually come to pass in modern Australia".

-First edition (Rosenberg edition 'A'), of this important imaginary voyage to Australia: a 'landmark' in the development of the French voyage novel (Atkinson).
-Friederich comments that the importance of mining and irrigation to the Australians makes it the only work 'to foreshadow what has actually come to pass in modern Australia'.
+First edition (Rosenberg edition 'A'), of this important imaginary voyage to Australia: a "landmark" in the development of the French voyage novel (Atkinson).
+Friederich comments that the importance of mining and irrigation to the Australians makes it the only work "to foreshadow what has actually come to pass in modern Australia".

-Tyssot de Patot was a well-known Huguenot free-thinker, whose writings were a continual source of scandal: Voltaire thought that he had 'carried the torch of discord into their homeland'.
+Tyssot de Patot's writings were a continual source of scandal: Voltaire thought that he had "carried the torch of discord into their homeland".
 Certainly the antagonistically anti-religious stance of this novel created much ill-feeling.
-Atkinson comments that because 'open criticism of the Bible is so frequent' he will have to content himself with listing just a few of the more extreme examples.
+Atkinson comments that because "open criticism of the Bible is so frequent" he will have to content himself with listing just a few of the more extreme examples.
+Nonetheless, Atkinson's positive summary gives a good sense of the importance of the work: "a close following of accounts of real travellers, such as Dellon, Tavernier, Mocquet, and Lahontan.
+There is nothing fantastic, unbelievable or overdrawn in the descriptions of the Austral continent…".

 Provenance: James Hustler ("of Acklam in Cleveland in the North Riding of the Country of York Esq.", engraved armorial bookplate dated 1730); Bernard Gore Brett (Melbourne book collector).